sjweil9/another_trae/README.md

 You can source this file from your `~/.bash_profile` or equivalent on whatever machine you plan to run the bot, or whatever other approach you prefer to make sure all the above variable names are successfully set in your ENV.

-Make sure to create a twitter_ids.txt file in the directory with the script.

 The simplest way to run is to set up a cron to run the script every day / hour / however frequently you want to check.
 Edit `/etc/crontab` to add a cron with `ruby /path/to/script`.